 The health benefits of aloe vera have been known for centuries.
 As a topical agent, it is effective in treating cuts and burns.
 As an ingested supplement, the plant has potential digestive benefits.
-Growing your own aloe plants and harvesting aloe leaves for smoothies and other consumables allows you to get the freshest supply of this amazing plant.
+Growing your own aloe plants and harvesting aloe leaves for smoothies and other consumables allows you to get the freshest supply of this amazing succulent.
 Knowing how to harvest aloe vera will help preserve the health of the plant and allow you to experience the flesh at its peak.

 Picking Aloe Vera

 Juicers and smoothies are all the rage with suggestions of supplements and additives to enhance their healthful properties.
 Aloe has many healthful benefits, but you should be cautious when ingesting it.
 Even a small dose can cause diarrhea, nausea, dry mouth and other complications in sensitive individuals.
 For stouter people, aloe harvesting can provide a ready source of the nutritious and healthful aloe gel.

 Choose a thick, smooth, large leaf and use a clean, sharp knife to cut it as close to the trunk as possible.
 A knife is the best way to harvest the leaves, as hand picking aloe vera may cause tissue damage to the leaf and the plant.
 Unblemished leaves are the best tasting and contain the most aloe gel.